 Panopto Express is an easy, powerful, and free tool to help educators and professionals capture excellent presentations by simply visiting a website.
-Using Panopto Express, anyone with a computer and a web browser can record great presentations and lectures that blend together webcams, screen and application captures, and other video sources into rich, engaging presentations.
+Using Panopto Express, anyone with a computer and a web browser can record great presentations and lectures that blend webcams, screen and application capture, and other video sources into rich, engaging presentations.

 1.1 Go to panopto.com/record to open Panopto Express (Fig. 1).

 1.2 Choosing Your Audio Source: If you have more than one audio source, please use the following steps to select your preferred audio source (microphone).
 Note: Panopto Express will automatically select a microphone when you launch the webpage .

 1.2.a To choose your audio source, select the microphone icon in the upper left corner of Panopto Express (Fig. 2).

 1.2.b Each microphone connected to your computer will appear as a button in the preview area.
 Select the desired microphone by clicking on it (Fig. 3).